-My boss assignments continued to expand and grow, as did my titles; After being named Senior Vice President of Preschool & Parents at Nickelodeon, leading NickJr.com and Noggin.com and the Senior Vice President of Marketing at Discovery Education, I became Vice President of Digital Products at ESPN, where I spearheaded the launch of ESPN3.
-In spite of the big titles, huge responsibility, and great successes, however, there was something inside of me that whispered, “You’re not REALLY a boss.”
-And there was something even deeper inside of me that partially believed it.
-Because while I was always somebody’s boss, I was never THE BOSS.
+I’ve been somebody’s boss since I was a 25 year-old college graduate with two degrees in Engineering.
+Being a boss seemed to come naturally to me–I had a knack for leading and inspiring people, organizing projects, creating a vision, and managing details to ensure that we were successful in executing our plan.
+As my boss assignments continued to expand and grow, so did my titles; after being named Senior Vice President of Preschool & Parents at Nickelodeon, leading NickJr.com and Noggin.com and the Senior Vice President of Marketing at Discovery Education, I became Vice President of Digital Products at ESPN, where I spearheaded the launch of ESPN3.
+Despite the big titles, huge responsibility, and great successes, there was something inside of me that whispered, “You’re not REALLY a boss.”
+There was something deep inside of me that partially believed this, I was suffering from major imposter syndrome.
+While I was always somebody’s boss, I was never THE BOSS.

-Until my daughter forced me to think differently.
+That was until my daughter forced me to think differently.
 (Yes, I know…I’m like a living Apple commercial.)